wp-plugins/facebook-thumb-fixer/readme.txt

 <a href="http://www.thatwebguyblog.com/post/facebook-thumb-fixer-for-wordpress">That Web Guy Blog</a>

-Go to Settings -> Facebook Thumb Fixer for detailed information how it works and what it does.
+Go to Settings -> Facebook Thumb Fixer for more information about how it works, what it does, and how to resolve common problems.

 == How to set a fall-back image ==

 Go to Settings -> General and scroll down until you find 'Default Facebook Thumb'.
 Put the path to your fall-back image there.
-Make sure it's at least 200x200.
+Make sure it's at least 1200x630 or 600x315.

 == How to set an object type ==